kashperova/stroke_prediction_django/README.md

 <br>https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset </br>
 <br><b>Kaggle Notebook: https://www.kaggle.com/code/skashperova/stroke-prediction-xgboost/ </b>
 ## Description
-<br> This is a pet project whose main goal was to create a web application for predicting the probability of a person having a stroke based on 10 features
-- gender, age, hypertension, cardiovascular diseases, average blood glucose level, family and work status, place of residence, height, weight and smoking.</br>
+<br> This is a pet project whose main goal was to create a web application for predicting the probability of a person having a stroke based on 10 features: gender, age, hypertension, cardiovascular diseases, average blood glucose level, family and work status, place of residence, height, weight and smoking.</br>
 <br>I decided to create a web-site where the user could enter the above data.
 Since not everyone knows their average blood glucose level,
 I decided not to include this feature in the list of respondents, but to try to predict its value using the fuzzy extrapolation method. </br>
 <br>I created Kaggle notebook (kernel) to explain all my actions with data.
 I also added table of content, where you can find description of dataset, EDA, data preprocessing, modeling and evaluation.